Life with Inappropriate Sinus Tachycardia (IST)

 -When people stare at you, thinking you look perfectly fine, but wondering why you aren't volunteering for that church or school event, when really you don't want to inconvenience the organization when you suddenly cannot show up to work your assigned shift at the last minute.

--When you have to cancel a week of patients because you can’t walk or use your left arm well enough to work (stroke).
+-When you have to cancel a week of patient appointments on your work schedule, because you can’t walk or use your left arm well enough to work (stroke).

 -When you are stuck an hour away and are too lightheaded to drive, but the ER has no help for you, so you call your husband to take the kids home and you risk driving home to get the car back home by yourself.